 The Australorp is a fairly recent arrival on the chicken scene.
 Still, it has made a huge impression on chicken keepers and the poultry industry the world over in its relatively short history.

 The name is a contraction of Australian black Orpington.
-The breed was called by several different names before Australorp was settled upon.
+Several different names called the breed before Australorp was settled upon.

-Since the major development of this breed was done in Australia, the Australorp is the honorary National bird of Australia.
+Since Australians did the major development of this breed in Australia, they are the honorary National bird of Australia.

-In this article we will look at their temperament, egg laying ability and breed standard, before addressing how to properly care for them and common health issues.
+This article will look at their temperament, egg-laying ability, and breed standard before addressing how to care for them and common health issues properly.

 History of Australorps

-In the early 1900s, William Cook’s Orpingtons were imported to Australia with the intention of creating a good dual purpose bird suitable for the Australian climate.
-They were crossed with
+In the early 1900s, William Cook’s Orpingtons were imported to Australia to create a good dual-purpose bird suitable for the Australian climate.

-Rhode Island Reds to improve the egg laying ability.
+People crossed them with Rhode Island Reds to improve the egg-laying ability.

-In England, the Orpington was being refined to produce good quality meat, but the ever practical Australian poultry breeders of the 1920s wanted a good utility bird with the emphasis on lots of eggs and secondary, meat production.
+In England, the Orpington was being refined to produce good quality meat.
+Still, the ever-practical Australian poultry breeders of the 1920s wanted a good utility bird, emphasizing lots of eggs and secondary meat production.

 In 1922-23 six Australorp hens laid 1,857 eggs, averaging 309.5 eggs per bird over a 365 day period.

-Regular egg laying contests were held all over Australia and the following year a hen laid 347 eggs in 365 days.
-The current record stands as 364 eggs in 365 days – an amazing achievement, especially when you consider this was done without extra lighting for the hens.
+Farmers held regular egg-laying contests all over Australia, and the following year a hen laid 347 eggs in 365 days.
+The current record stands as 364 eggs in 365 days – an amazing achievement, especially when considering they did this without extra lighting for the hens.

-The poultry industry soon became interested in the Australorp because of its’ prolific egg laying ability – it was a breed they didn’t have to coerce into laying.
+The poultry industry soon became interested in them because of their prolific egg-laying ability – it was a breed they didn’t have to coerce into laying.

-The interest waned in the 1930-1940s as the Australorp was crossed with the white Leghorn creating the Austra White, an even more productive hen.
+The interest waned in the 1930-the 1940s as the Australorp was crossed with the white Leghorn, creating the Austra White, an even more productive hen.

 The Australorp went into a decline which has been reversed over the last few years.
 It is listed as a recovering breed.
-The Australorp remains a top layer to this day and is well suited for the smaller backyard environment.
+They remain a top layer to this day and are well suited for the smaller backyard environment.

 Backyard chicken folk love them for the same reason – and a few more besides.

-Australorps also go by the names Black Australorp (there are white and blue also), Australian Orpington or Australs.
+They also go by Black Australorp (there are white and blue also), Australian Orpington, or Australs.

 The American Poultry Association recognizes the Australorp in its’ original color only – black.

 The legs should be clean of feathers, black or slate blue in color.
-There are four toes to each foot and the skin on the bottom of the foot should be white as is the skin of the body.
-Eyes are a shiny jet black and the beak is dark in color.
+There are four toes to each foot, and the skin on the bottom of the foot should be white, as is the body’s skin.
+Eyes are shiny jet black, and the beak is dark in color.

 Bantams weigh in at 2-2.7lb for males and 1.7-2.2lb for hens.